 Guided by our purpose, and mindful of our stockholders, customers, communities and others whose trust we value, we take responsibility for the energy we bring.
-We bring heritage, invention, experience, collaboration, resilience - and the courage to explore new possibilities to address the energy, social and environmental challenges of our time.
-This platform makes transparent how we are embracing people, planet and principles in all that we do.

 Our commitment to people, planet and principles is embedded at every level within the Company, and oversight rests with the Board of Directors.

-We view sustainability as a key part of our business strategy, as we believe that operating BHGE responsibly and providing products and services that help our customers achieve their sustainability goals provides us opportunities to grow our business; increase customer collaboration; attract, retain and motivate employees; and differentiate us from our competitors.
+We view sustainability as a key part of our business strategy, as we believe that operating Baker Hughes responsibly and providing products and services that help our customers achieve their sustainability goals provides us opportunities to grow our business; increase customer collaboration; attract, retain and motivate employees; and differentiate us from our competitors.
+We have a solid strategy to guide us, which focuses on these three key areas: